Blond Bombshell Hannah Palmer Wows In Tiny White Bikini In Double-Photo Update

 “God your so beautiful and sexy body amazing,” one more social media user gushed.

 Earlier this week, The Inquisitr shared that Hannah ditched the bikini and rocked something almost as sexy in a barely-there orange dress that offered her fans generous glimpses of cleavage.
-It comes as no shock that the post amassed well over 61,000 likes and nearly 800 comments.
+It comes as no shock that the post amassed many more than 61,000 likes and nearly 800 comments.

 Fans can keep up with Hannah by giving her a follow on Instagram.